 - It's got handsome written all over it

 - It may be difficult for Romeo to ever break out of its romantic stereotype

 - Romeo may be perceived as too lofty or bold

 - Many shy away from this name for teasing potential alone

-Personally, I think Romeo is a choice that's a bit impractical, but lovely as well.
+Personally, I think Romeo is a lovely choice that's worth the "risk".
+It's gaining strides each year, and becoming more accepted.
 Some will find the benefits outweigh the challenges that come with using this name.
-If not, alternatives to Romeo might be: Leonardo, Orlando, Rocco, Roman, Rome (also a variation of Romeo), or Ronan.
+If not, alternatives to Romeo might be: Leonardo, Nico, Orlando, Rocco, Roman, Rome (also a variation of Romeo), or Ronan.

 I'm sure a lot of you thought of this one: Victoria and David Beckham chose this name for their second son, born in 2002.
 I expected the popularity of the name to shoot up around then, but it actually dipped down temporarily in the year following.
 The name has recovered, however, and gained more momentum in recent years.